Frequently Asked Questions - Parents and Families

 Should I get a lawyer?

-Unless there are concurrent criminal charges, lawyers are not permitted to be a part of the conduct process.
+If you or your family wishes to be advised by an attorney, this is a personal decision to be made only by you.
+Unless you can document that there are concurrent criminal charges or if this is a case that allows for lawyer participation, lawyers are not permitted to participate in the conduct process.
 Lawyers are often not aware of the distinct differences between criminal proceedings and university student conduct procedures.
-Your student is permitted an advisor – someone internal to Drexel.
+You are always permitted to have an advisor, and a list of those advisors internal to Drexel University can be made available to you upon request.
 Our office has a list of faculty and staff members who are well-versed in process and can help students prepare their cases.

 What are some additional resources for my student?

 University Conduct Board: A group of Drexel students, faculty, and staff that hear cases involving alleged student misconduct.
 The Board is trained to evaluate the information regarding a case, ask questions and determine whether or not a violation has occurred.
 They also recommend sanctions.
 The University Conduct Board also hears appeals.

 Disciplinary Reprimand: The student is warned that further misconduct shall result in more severe disciplinary action.
 This is the lowest sanction available.

 Disciplinary Probation: A specific period of time during which the University provides the student with the opportunity to prove that he/she will contribute in a positive manner to the University community.
 Should a student violate University policies while on Disciplinary Probation, more severe sanctions shall be imposed.
 This is not academic nor does it appear on a transcript.